Christian Tuipulotu

-He previously played for the Sydney Roosters in the NRL.
+He previously played for the Sydney Roosters and Manly Warringah Sea Eagles in the NRL.

 Background

 Tuipulotu was born in Auckland, New Zealand, and is of Tongan descent.
 He is also an alumnus of St Paul's College, Auckland.

 Career

 2020

 Tuipulotu made his first grade debut in round 14 of the 2020 NRL season for the Sydney Roosters against Melbourne at the Sydney Cricket Ground, scoring a try on debut.